MShayan-Faisal/Sheet-Editor-Dashboard/README.md

 # 📊 Sheet-Editor-Dashboard (React.js)

-The **Sheet-Editor-Dashboard** is a responsive and interactive web application built with **React.js**, designed to view, manage, and edit **Google Sheets data** directly from a modern dashboard interface.
+The **Sheet-Editor-Dashboard** is a responsive and interactive web application built with Dynamically, designed to view, manage, and edit **Google Sheets data** directly from a modern dashboard interface.

 It enables users to connect to a Google Sheet and perform full **CRUD operations (Create, Read, Update, Delete)** with real-time synchronization — all through a clean and user-friendly UI.